 Tired of boring burgers?
 Try our North African take on the American classic.
-These hamburgers bring a lovely blend of spices and flavor to the dinner table with a flavor that's zingy but not too spicy for people who don’t like hot foods.
-The recipe features hot spices like cumin with sweeter spices like cinnamon for a burger that not only tastes good but smells delicious.
+These hamburgers bring a lovely blend of spices to the dinner table with a flavor that's zingy but not too spicy for people who don’t like hot foods.
+The recipe features hot spices like cumin and sweeter spices like cinnamon for a burger that not only tastes good but smells delicious.
 Turkish apricots and sunflower seeds not only give a sweet taste to each bite but also add texture.
 Our homemade sauce is a mixture of sweet, tart and salty to perfectly complement the earthy flavors of this main dish.

 Time: 20 minutes

 - 1/4 teaspoon cinnamon (ground)

 - 4 buns

 - 1 medium tomato, sliced